S1mpleyang/ConstructionActionRecognition/README.md

 # ConstructionActionRecognition

-This is repository for the "A novel Transformer based deep learning model and video dataset for unsafe action identification in construction projects".
+This is repository for the "Transformer-based deep learning model and video dataset for unsafe action identification in construction projects".

 This repository is based on